Written by Harriet Devine.

 Harriet Devine is one of the editors of Shiny New Books, and very much regrets that she didn’t discover Lucy Maud Montgomery when she was a child.

-You can read our review of A Tangled Web in the Reprints section.
+You can read our review of A Tangled Web here.